walterpg/google-drive-sync/docs/usage/enabled-cmds.md

 The Problem: the
-[**Sync with Drive**](sync) command is directly adjacent to the [**Upload to Drive**](upload) command, and an accidental slip of the mouse might end in a minor catastrophe.
+[**Sync with Drive**](sync) command is directly adjacent to the [**Upload to Drive**](upload) command on the plugin menu, and an accidental slip of the mouse might end in a minor catastrophe.

 To help avoid that hazard, you can enable the commands you use most, and disable those you don't.